 The ranking and selection problem is a well-known mathematical framework for the formal study of optimal information collection.
 Expected improvement (EI) is a leading algorithmic approach to this problem; the practical benefits of EI have repeatedly been demonstrated in the literature, especially in the widely studied setting of Gaussian sampling distributions.
 However, it was recently proved that some of the most well-known EI-type methods achieve suboptimal convergence rates.
-We investigate a recently-proposed variant of EI (known as "complete EI") and prove that, with some minor modifications, it can be made to achieve the optimal asymptotic convergence rate under Gaussian observations.
-This is the first strong rate-optimality result for any EI-type method.
+We investigate a recently-proposed variant of EI (known as "complete EI") and prove that, with some minor modifications, it can be made to converge to the rate-optimal static budget allocation without requiring any tuning.

 In many applications of business and marketing analytics, statistical models are fit using hierarchically structured data: common characteristics of products and customers are represented as categorical variables, and each category can be split up into multiple subcategories at a lower level of the hierarchy.
 Hundreds of thousands of binary variables may be required to model the hierarchy, necessitating the use of variable selection to screen out large numbers of irrelevant or insignificant features.
 We propose a new dynamic screening method, based on the distance correlation criterion, designed for hierarchical binary data.
 Our method can screen out large parts of the hierarchy at the higher levels, avoiding the need to explore many lower-level features and greatly reducing the computational cost of screening.
 The practical potential of the method is demonstrated in a case study involving a large volume of B2B transaction data.